oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 ## getNeighbors

-Gets an IOTA node's neighbors and their activity.
+Gets a node's neighbors and their activity.

 ### Examples
 --------------------